 You may want to be careful about how much information you share about the person you’re supporting, but talking about your own feelings to a friend can help you feel supported too.

 You can call the Mind Blue Light Infoline for confidential, independent and practical advice about how to support your own mental wellbeing, as well as information about other organisations that can help you.
-For example, organisations like The Fire Fighters Charity offer support services for eligible family members of fire and rescue service personnel.

 Be realistic about what you can do